AmmarkoV/RGBDAcquisition/README.md

 Various tools for SoftKinetic's DepthSense 325 camera using Linux SDK

-So far, DepthSenseLinux allows you to:
+So far, DepthSenseGrabber allows you to:
  - visualize camera streams (both color and depth)
  - perform spatial synchronization using UVmap
  - export frames in JPG, PNM (raw), or PCD (point clouds)